WDI-SEA/catcollectr-lesson/README.md

 ```bash
 python3 manage.py migrate
 ```

-Separate steps let you review the migration before you actually run `migrate`
+This bonus step lets you review the migration before you actually run `migrate`

 3. Lets jump into the `Django Interactive Shell` to play with the database for our Cats!